microsoft/PowerToys/doc/releases/tests-checklist-template.md

    - [ ] Press the activation shortcut and verify the toolbar appears.
    - [ ] Press the activation shortcut again and verify the toolbar disappears.
    - [ ] Disable Screen Ruler and verify that the activation shortuct no longer activates the utility.
-   - [ ] Enable tScreen Ruler and press the activation shortcut and verify the toolbar appears.
+   - [ ] Enable Screen Ruler and press the activation shortcut and verify the toolbar appears.
    - [ ] Select the close button in the toolbar and verify it closes the utility.
  * With Screen Ruler enabled and activated:
    - [ ] Use the Bounds utility to measure a zone by dragging with left-click.
 Verify right click dismisses the utility and that the measurement was copied into the clipboard.